abdalimran/abdalimran.github.io/_posts/2019-06-01-Drawing-multiple-ROC-Curve-in-a-single-plot.md

                                                     random_state=1234)
 {% endhighlight %}

-# Training multiple classifiers and recoding the results
+# Training multiple classifiers and recording the results
-In this phase we'll perform few steps:
+In this phase we'll perform a few steps:
-1. Instantiate the classfiers and make a list
+1. Instantiate the classifiers and make a list
 2. Define a result table as a DataFrame
 3. Train the models and record the results

 Here, we'll train the models on the **training set** and *predict the probabilities* on the **test set**.
-After predicting the probabilities, we'll calculate the **False positive rates, True positive rate and AUC scores**.
+After predicting the probabilities, we'll calculate the **False positive rates, True positive rate, and AUC scores**.

 {% highlight python %}
 # Import the classifiers